CoderAJ7470/The_Terminal_with_CSS_Grid/README.md

 The next version of my "Turbofan's Terminal" website, currently a work-in-progress.

 This version will be completely built from scratch, using CSS Grid, Sass, HTML 5, CSS 3 and JavaScript.
+I will update this repository when I get more work done (hopefully frequently).